JunyuYin/Lab-Website/content/_index.md

         Research Lab
       image:
         filename: homepage.jpg
+        position: left
       text: |
         <br>
-        The LUMiNA Research Lab, established in 2025, focuses on advancing the understanding of mental disorders through the integration of machine learning, neuroimaging, and computational modeling.
-Our goal is to uncover the neural and behavioral mechanisms underlying psychopathology and to promote data-driven approaches in mental health research.
+        <small>The LUMiNA Research Lab, established in 2025, focuses on advancing the understanding of mental disorders through the integration of machine learning, neuroimaging, and computational modeling.
+Our goal is to uncover the neural and behavioral mechanisms underlying psychopathology and to promote data-driven approaches in mental health research.</small>

   - block: collection
     content: